 According to the Southern Regional Education Board's (SREB's) Affordability Study, a family earning less than \$30,000 annually - 28% of all families in Louisiana - would spend 18% of its income just to afford tuition (exclusive of fees) at lower-cost public institutions.
-Louisiana's merit-based scholarship support, through the Taylor Opportunity Program for Students (TOPS), is generous at \$1,601 per FTE student, which is almost four times the SREB average - but is available only to students who meet performance thresholds.
-GO Grants, the state's need-based aid program, is less than half the SREB average at \$161 per FTE student.
+Louisiana's meritbased scholarship support, through the Taylor Opportunity Program for Students (TOPS), is generous at \$1,601 per FTE student, which is almost four times the SREB average - while the state's need-based aid program, at \$161 per FTE student, is less than half the SREB average.
 The effect of this is to keep postsecondary education out of reach for too many Louisiana residents who could most benefit.